Arbitrage Trading

 Arbitrage strategies

-Arbitrage strategies can vary widely, depending on the asset and market conditions.
+Arbitrage trading strategies can vary widely, depending on the asset and market conditions.
 Common strategies include merger arbitrage, where traders exploit price discrepancies during corporate mergers, and convertible arbitrage, which involves trading convertible securities and their underlying stocks.

 Key arbitrage markets